-ryptosporidium and giardia are microbial parasites which are found in surface water.
-Because Taylors ville-Bennion Improvement District only produces ground water, we do not sample for cryptosporidium or giardia, but the wholesale surface water from Jordan Valley Water Conservancy District (JVWCD) has been tested for their presence.
-JVWCD has reported to the District that they have not found any cryptosporidium or giardia in their water.
+Cryptosporidium is a microbial parasite which is found in surface water.
+Because Taylorsville Bennion Improvement District only uses ground water, we do not sample for cryptosoridium, but the wholesale surface water from Jordan Valley Water Conservancy District (JVWCD) has been tested for its presence.
+JVWCD has reported to the District that they have not found any cryptosporidium in their water